StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 or the available network capacity) remains the responsibility of the transport protocol.
 Using TCP\_REPLENISH\_TIME does not alter the data rate;
-it alters the time delay between when data generated and when that data departs the sending device.
+it controls the delay between the time when data is generated and the time when that data departs the sending device.
 Using the example from {{casestudy}}, in both cases the long-term average throughput was 500 kb/s.
 What changed was that originally the application was generating 500 kb/s with two seconds of outgoing delay;
-after using TCP\_REPLENISH\_TIME the application was generating 500 kb/s with 250 milliseconds of outgoing delay;
+after using TCP\_REPLENISH\_TIME the application was generating 500 kb/s with 250 milliseconds of outgoing delay.

 ## Bulk Transfer Protocols